PayalKolhe1096/Job_portal_Analytics_Project/README.md

 The Job Analytics Portal is a Tableau-based project designed to analyze and visualize job market data across roles, experience levels, and countries.
 The project evolved in two phases — initial training dashboards and enhanced internship dashboards — both created on the same dataset to build a complete analytics portal.

+🧠 Summary

+This project analyzes job listing data to identify hiring trends, in-demand skills, and job availability across industries and locations.
+It uses Python for data processing and Tableau for visualization, turning raw people-based data into clear, actionable job market insights.

 🎯 Objective

    -To analyze and visualize job postings data to uncover: